Spaqin/spaq-in/src/posts/pov-fpv-path.md

 So for starters I pirated _TRYP_ and _LiftOff_.
 The first had nice graphics and free-roaming mode, but a pretty bad tutorial, the latter has a decent tutorial, but is more focused on racing.
 There are few other available, like Uncrashed and Velocidrone, but for the tutorial itself, I'd recommend LiftOff.

 It will teach you the basics.
 Some throttle control, how to fly forward and back, how to turn.
 These are not trivial things.
 Races are there to give you an objective - to teach you how to control the quad to get where you want.
 Practice that.
 A lot.
-Do remember that in real life drones will feel different, but you're only here to get basic muscle memory, rather than fine tuning your movements.
+Do remember that in real life quads will feel different, but you're only here to get basic muscle memory, rather than fine tuning your movements.

 I ended up getting legit versions of Velocidrone and LiftOff after all.